ZaneDubya/MedievaLandsPublic/docs/patching.md

 Current running client application checks for updates on launch.
 * If an update is available, prompt the user to download it, noting that this will require a restart.
-* If user permits, download and unpack the update into a temporary location.
+* If user permits, download the patching app and updated files into a temporary location.
 The update will include a separate signed patching application (patcher).
 * Launch the patcher and shut down.
   * The patcher waits for the current client application to terminate.
   * The patcher deletes the current client application from the app folder.